vaughanknouse/vaughan-portfolio/README.md

 - **Bootstrap 5**: Framework for responsive design, including grid layout, components, and utilities.
 - **JavaScript**: Used for dynamic content, form handling, and interactive elements.
 - **Font Awesome**: Icon library used for social media icons and other symbols throughout the site.
+- **Google Fonts**: A library of free and open-source web fonts that you can easily integrate into your web projects for custom typography.

 ## Features